ForgeFlow/ao-odoo/ao_stock/README.rst

 * Show inventory location for stock inventories that exclude sublocations (this will show a location in zero-confirmations).
 * Print the *Qty Available in Source* in the operations of stock pickings.
+* New group *Modify Warehouses and Locations*.
+Only people in this group is able to modify the Warehouse and Location configuration.

 Credits
 =======